jsimell/TrafficSimulator/README.md

 **How to use the simulation:**
 In the beginning, the program asks for a JSON file name.
 If the file is not found in the root folder, or if it is invalid, the program will not proceed and it will ask for another file (see the JSON file template and requirements below).

 After the JSON file has been successfully loaded, the program asks for a road index to analyze during the simulation.
-Index i chooses the i:th road listed in the JSON file to be analyzed.
+Index i chooses the i:th road listed in the JSON file.

-After choosing the road to be analyzed, the program asks for simulation speed (1, 2, 4, 8, or 16).
+After choosing the road to be analyzed, the program asks for a simulation speed (1, 2, 4, 8, or 16).

-After this the program asks if the gui should be enabled or not, and then it will start the simulation.
+After this the program asks if the GUI should be enabled or not.

+After this, the simulation will start.

 During the simulation you can use the commands:
 - `status` Prints the current simulation time to the terminal